“I BELIEVE IN ONE THING: THAT ONLY A LIFE LIVED FOR OTHERS IS A LIFE WORTH LIVING.”

-Venue: Show suitable for huge open spaces and historical locations.
+Venue: This show is suitable for large open spaces and historic locations.

 Technics: Physical theatre / Dance / Machinery and Large moving objects

 Target: Any age bracket.
-Suitable to an international audience.
+Suitable for an international audience.

 Miscellaneous: Use of fireworks

-Intellectual copyright rights: ONDADURTO TEATRO / Marco Paciotti and Lorenzo Pasquali
+Intellectual property rights: ONDADURTO TEATRO / Margò Paciotti and Lorenzo Pasquali

 Cast: Chiara Becchimanzi, Giorgia Conteduca, Daniele Ginnetti, Marco Golinucci, Valerio Marinaro, Giorgia Marras, Lorenzo Pasquali, Dario Vandelli, Giulia Vanni.